 MEANS BY WHICH YOU MAY LIMIT THE USE AND DISCLOSURE OF YOUR PERSONAL INFORMATION

 You can take measures to protect your privacy and personal information in proceedings before the Tribunal.

 When you prepare a form or other document that you intend to file with the Registrar or introduce in evidence at the hearing, consider omitting personal information that is not necessary for the conduct of the proceeding.

-You may request to have the pleadings, evidence, the transcript of a hearing or the entire Tribunal file be kept confidential.
-For more information, please consult rule 3.3 of the Rules of Procedure.
+You may request to have the pleadings, evidence, the transcript of a hearing or the entire Tribunal file be kept confidential by filing a motion in accordance with Part 7 of the Rules of Procedure.
 You must convince the Tribunal that your privacy interests or those of your witness outweigh the requirement to conduct proceedings openly and transparently.
 The Tribunal may order that part of the entirety of its file be kept confidential.

 Hearings are normally open to the public and media to ensure open and transparent justice.
 In furtherance of this principle, the Tribunal places on its website a list of the scheduled hearings.
 The hearing list indicates the date and time of the hearing as well as the names of the parties where their identity is required to protect the public interest.
 The hearing list also indicates whether the hearing is open or closed to the public and media.

 However, there may be matters where it is appropriate for the public and media to be excluded from a hearing, given the privacy concerns of the parties and the nature of the personal information which may be disclosed during the hearing.

 If you believe your matter raises special privacy concerns and that the public should be excluded from the hearing, you can request a private hearing by filing a motion pursuant to Part 7 of the Tribunal's Rules of Procedure.